Reactivity Is Fixable

 Training That Changes Behavior

 The fix isn’t endless redirection or another high-value treat.
-It’s structured, consistent work that actually teaches your dog how to exist in the world.
+It’s structured, consistent training that actually teaches your dog how to exist in the world.

 That means: